bala-elangovan/spring-commons/docs/decisions/README.md

 # Architecture Decision Records (ADRs)

-This directory contains Architecture Decision Records (ADRs) for Platform Commons.
+This directory contains Architecture Decision Records (ADRs) for Spring Commons.

 ## What is an ADR?